Adjunct Faculty, School of Music

 - DMA, The Ohio State University

 - BS in Music Education, Roberts Wesleyan College

-David M. Shockey is Chair of Voice Studies at Cairn University, and conductor of the Chorale and Chamber Singers.
-He earned a B.S. in Music Education from Roberts Wesleyan College, a M..Mus. in Voice from the Eastman School of Music, and a D.M.A. in Vocal Performance from The Ohio State University.
+David M. Shockey has taught at the University since 1978.
+Up until his retirement in 2016, Dr. Shockey was the chair of voice studies and conductor of the Chorale and Chamber Singers.
+He earned a BS in Music Education from Roberts Wesleyan College, a MMus in Voice from the Eastman School of Music, and a DMA in Vocal Performance from The Ohio State University.

 Academic Specialties & Interests: